dascentral/dotfiles/README.md

 curl https://raw.githubusercontent.com/dascentral/dotfiles/HEAD/ssh.sh | sh -s "<your-key-name>"
 ```

+After generating this key, add it to your [GitHub profile](https://github.com/settings/keys) so that you can easily clone this repository.

 ### Clone this repository

 Let's go ahead and clone this repository.
 I prefer to store its contents within the `~/.dotfiles`.
 All scripts and configurations assume that's the case.